 - Release tracking

-So how does RUM work?
-Let’s begin breaking down some of the features and metrics a Real User Monitoring solution can contain.
+Let’s begin breaking down some of the features and metrics a Real User Monitoring tool can include:

 Application Performance Index, or Apdex, is a measurement of your users’ level of satisfaction based on the response time of request(s) when interacting with your website or application.